sorinMD/sorinmd.github.io/_pages/about.md

   - /about.html
 ---

-I am a Senior Research Scientist in Motion Planning and Prediction at [FiveAI].
-My current research focus is Online Interactive Planning for Autonomous Vehicles.
-The methods that I am working on must also handle a large degree of uncertainty and limit the amount of risk given the safety critical nature of the application.
-Previously, I have completed a PhD within the [ILCC] institute of the [School of Informatics] at the [University of Edinburgh] under the supervision of [Alex Lascarides] and [Subramanian Ramamoorthy].
+I am Lead Research Scientist in Motion Planning and Prediction Applied Research team at [FiveAI] where I am tackling a variety of research and engineering challenges, such as robustifying planners, multi-agent interactions, integrating prediction into planning, etc. I am exploring hybrid combinations of machine learning (deep learning, reinforcement learning with classical approaches such as Monte Carlo methods, Bayesian inference and Game Theory algorithms.
+The safety critical nature of the application means that any solutions need to handle a large degree of uncertainty, generalise to novel situations and constrain the amount of risk when interacting with other human traffic participants.
+Previously, I completed a PhD within the [ILCC] institute of the [School of Informatics] at the [University of Edinburgh] under the supervision of [Alex Lascarides] and [Subramanian Ramamoorthy].

 ### Research interests

-- *Machine Learning*: Planning and Decision Making, Reinforcement Learning, Deep Neural Networks, Bayesian Methods
+- *Machine Learning*: (Multi-agent) Reinforcement Learning, Imitation Learning, Deep Learning, Bayesian Methods, Planning and Decision Making
+- Multi-agent Systems and Game Theory
 - Quantifying and handling Uncertainty/Risk in Planning/Reinforcement Learning
-- Multi-agent Systems and Game Theory

 ### Education
 - PhD Informatics.
 Low-resource learning in complex games, [School of Informatics], [University of Edinburgh],  2018